angular/components/docs/theming.md

 add a new entry to the `"styles"` list in `angular-cli.json` pointing to the theme file (e.g., `unicorn-app-theme.scss`).

-If you're not using the Angular CLI, you can use any existing sass tooling to build the file (such as gulp-sass or grunt-sass).
+If you're not using the Angular CLI, you can use any existing Sass tooling to build the file (such as gulp-sass or grunt-sass).
 The simplest approach is to use the `node-sass` CLI; you simply run:
 ```
 node-sass src/unicorn-app-theme.scss dist/unicorn-app-theme.css